About the course

 The Nuffield Department of Clinical Neurosciences provides a focus for world-leading translational neuroscience allowing the swift transfer of basic biomedical findings to the clinical setting and the delivery of evidence-based therapies for the benefit of society and the economy.

 Students will have access to the department’s IT support and University library services.
 Workspace will be related to individual circumstances.
-If undertaking experimental work, bench space will be provided within a laboratory.
-If undertaking theoretical research, there will be shared office space.
-The provision of other resources specific to a project should be agreed with the supervisor as part of the planning stages of the agreed project.
+If undertaking experimental work, bench space will be provided within a laboratory; if undertaking theoretical research, there will be shared office space.
+The provision of other resources specific to a project should be agreed with the supervisor as part of the planning stages of the agreed project as financial support from the department must not be assumed.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.